PolyRun/HighVolumes/OPTIMIZATIONS.md

     * we will not persue intersect further, it only consists of dotProducts anyway
   * intersectCoord profits if Polytope matrix in column format (Polytope vs PolytopeT)
   * Polytope.intersectCoord faster if cache dotProducts
 * often dimensions of vectors/matrices are rather low (10-100)
   * so it may not be possible to reach max performance (op density)

 * What we will still do:
   * PolytopeT.intersectCoord
     * vectorize, convert if/min/max (seem to cost most now)
   * Ellipsoid.intersectCoord
-    * try to cache? and vectorize
+    * try to cache and vectorize
     * Else: vectorize MVM

 * What we could do if we have enough time:
-  * Benchmark Polyvest to show how we compare
-    * performance count, convergence, match for exact parameters
   * improve prng, mostly relevant for random direction intersection
   * parallelize sample point x
     * would lead to MMM for random direction intersect
     * Could increase op density
 * extend to other convex quadratic bodies
+  * Benchmark Polyvest to show how we compare
+    - performance count, convergence, match for exact parameters

 * A word on preprocessing
   * Ellipsoid method (shallow-cut), implemented but will not optimize (scope)
   * Cholesky decomp, matrix inverse, Sherman-Morisson, ...